Ariarule/Alchemake/README.md

 Alchemake is a game that I originally created as a hobby in 2010.
 Reliance on the old Facebook APIs caused it to stop working in late 2011 or so.
-In early 2015 it was relauched as stand-alone site. -- Nic, 2012-03-04
+In early 2015 it will be relauched as stand-alone site. -- Nic, 2015-02-16

 ------